 - Typical salaries at a higher level, for those with experience, range from £26,000 to £35,000.

-- Salaries can exceed £40,000 depending on the position, level of responsibility and the size of the employing organisation.
+Salaries vary depending on your experience, level of responsibility and the size of the employing organisation.

-Benefit packages can include flexible working, career break sabbaticals, professional membership, discounts, etc.
+Benefit packages can include flexible working, career break sabbaticals, professional membership and discounts.